sara-sabr/ITStrategy/_posts/en/2020-04-21-how-is-the-public-service-managing-large-IT-project.md

 The issues raised in the previous audits were inadequate analysis of underlying business issues and support from senior executives and project ownership.
 OAG highlights for all IT projects to support business transformation and operational needs.
-All project submissions must also consider IT components. the subsequent OAG reports highlights the same challenges as the 2006 OAG Audit Report in delivering large IT projects First, the attention and support of senior management must improve internal reviews of IT projects, including the evaluation and analysis of key decision documents.
+All project submissions must also consider IT components.
+The subsequent OAG reports highlights the same challenges as the 2006 OAG Audit Report in delivering large IT projects.
+First, the attention and support of senior management must improve internal reviews of IT projects, including the evaluation and analysis of key decision documents.
 Nearly all the reports acknowledge the need to strengthen the project governance and accountability.
 The reports also state that projects were approved even if the proposals did not meet the prerequisite requirements.